Updated APRIL 23, 2019

 Besides being anti-inflammatory, the key to fighting acne, cardamom helps stimulate blood circulation, improving your complexion and keeps your skin tone.

-Simply boil ½ cup of water with 1 tablespoon crushed cardamom pods for 2 – 3 minutes.
+Simply boil a ½ cup of water with 1 tablespoon crushed cardamom pods for 2 – 3 minutes.
 Let it cool and store in a sterilized glass container along with the seeds.
 Use as you would any facial toner.

 - Instant Mouth Freshener